Updated 9 Mar 2023

 Then there is the problem of control.
 With no fin, there is nowhere to put a conventional rudder, and even with a fin it is too far forward to have much effect.
 The answer is the drag rudder.
 A device capable of creating drag when operated is installed near each wing tip.
 Increasing the drag on one side then pulls that wing back, yawing the plane as required.

-However there is one common feature which cannot be cleverly avoided by the aerodynamicist, and that is the forward fuselage.
-Many designs need the fuselage to protrude well forward, so that all the equipment and payload can be stacked in behind it without upsetting the balance.
+However there is one common feature which cannot be cleverly avoided by the aerodynamicist, and that is the forward fuselage or nacelle.
+Many designs need the fuselage or similar to protrude well forward, so that all the equipment and payload can be stacked in behind it without upsetting the balance, and so that the pilot can sit in front of the wing with a clear view sideways and down.
 In such circumstances, an equivalent side area at the rear is needed to provide "weathercock" stability, or at least neutrality.
 A fin or two is often the least worst way of achieving this.
 Thus, a finless arrangement is more likely to be achieved in a true fuselage-less flying wing than in a mere tailless machine.
-So the more determined proponents of low drag and external simplicity must find mechanical engineering solutions to the problem of packing everything into the wing, and that often cannot be done.
+The more determined proponents of low drag and external simplicity must therefore find mechanical engineering solutions to the problem of packing everything into the wing, and that often cannot be done.

 When performing a turn, it is necessary to smoothly coordinate pitch and roll, along with a touch of yaw (see later).
 The widely varying characteristics about each axis make the tailless aeroplane difficult to handle in the turn, and even more difficult to design for safe handling while turning and manoeuvring generally.
 Without any correction to the imbalance, the plane will be badly affected by Dutch roll and similar unpleasantnesses.
 Some palliative can be applied by making the roll control sensitive and powerful, with the pitch control sluggish and insensitive, but achieving these contrasting characteristics with a single pair of elevons can tax the less ingenious designer.
 Some successful high-performance sailplanes have followed this route, but such competition thoroughbreds are almost always a handful to fly and sailplane pilots must develop a high degree of expertise before they are safe in the things.

-The sharper the sweep angle, the easier things become, but the less efficient the wing is aerodynamically.
+The sharper the sweep angle, the easier it is to achieve balance, but the less efficient the wing is aerodynamically.
+Since aerodymanic efficiency is something of a mantra among tailless designers, many have erred too far towards imbalance.

-When banking into a turn, most aeroplanes suffer from a phenomenon known as adverse yaw.
+When banking into a turn, most aeroplanes have a built-in tendency to a phenomenon known as adverse yaw.
 The pilot operates the controls to lower the outer aileron and raise the inner.
 As the outer one is lowered this increases lift to raise the wing.
 But it also increases the associated drag, pulling the wing back.
 The inner wing behaves in the opposite way; raising its aileron reduces both lift and drag, so that wing skids forwards as it dips.
 The net effect is to yaw the nose away from the turn.
 This is adverse yaw.

-For the plane to turn safely and responsively, it needs to head into the turn not away from it.
+For the plane to turn safely and responsively, it needs to head into the turn not away from it, that is to say a small amount of proverse yaw.
 The traditional solution is to provide a tail fin with a rudder.
 The fin helps to check the yawing motion, while the pilot uses the rudder to compensate for the adverse yaw and direct the nose into the turn.

 Frise ailerons have a short projection of the lower surface, forward of the hinge.
 When the aileron is raised, the forward projection lowers into the airstream and creates drag.
 But when the aileron is lowered, the projection tucks up into the wing and the gap below it creates far less drag.
 Thus, the Frise aileron incorporates its own automatic drag rudder.
-They are commonplace and they do help a lot, but they can seldom fully counter the adverse yaw from their main surface.
+These ailerons are commonplace and they do help a lot, but they can seldom fully counter the adverse yaw from the main aileron surface.

-A better solution is to arrange for the main aileron surface to provide a small amount of proverse yaw, in which the banking action has the opposite effect to the adverse phenomenon.
-Indeed, the quest for proverse yaw has treated it as something of a Holy Grail, eagerly sought but ever out of reach since the day it was lost, and believed by many not to exist.
+A better solution is to arrange for the main aileron surface itself to provide that ideal small amount of proverse yaw, in which the banking action has the opposite effect on drag to the adverse phenomenon.
+In some quarters the quest for such proverse yaw has become something of its own Holy Grail, eagerly sought but ever out of reach since the day it was lost, and believed by many not to exist.
 For yes, it was once used and was lost.

-When a wing struggles to create enough lift, its nose goes up until the airflow can no longer follow it round and breaks away in turbulence so that the wing immediately loses lift, a phenomenon known as the stall.
-It is vital that the control surfaces remain outside the turbulent region or they will not work and cannot be used to recover from the stall.
+When a wing struggles to create enough lift, its nose goes up until the airflow can no longer follow it round and breaks away in turbulence so that the wing suddenly and drastically loses lift, a phenomenon known as the stall.
+It is vital that the control surfaces remain outside the turbulent region or they will have no effect and cannot be used to recover from the stall.
 Often one wing stalls before the other, causing it to drop and the plane to enter a spin, a spiral dive in the stalled condition, from which recovery can be difficult or even impossible.

-If you have a tail, the elevator and rudder should remain usable.
+If you have a tail, the elevator and rudder will usually remain effective enough (the designser may need to expend some effort in finding the best size and place for them).
 You can use them to correct the wing's attitude and restore lift.
 But if your wing is tailless, you have only your elevons.
 It is therefore vital that either the stall is confined to the wing root, or that it will naturally recover without pilot intervention, preferably both.

 Two features which help delay the stall are camber and, at the tip, washout.
 Both work by aligning the leading edge better with the incoming flow, thus delaying the point of separation.
 Once the plane has entered a spin, they also help with recovery.
 However designers often reduce the camber at the tip, thus exacerbating the problems, in order to reduce drag during the cruise.

-One problem with relying on a separate tail is that the flow over the wing often changes very suddenly, the plane snaps into a stall, dropping a wing sharply at the same time and, if not immediately and skilfully corrected by the remaining aileron, entering a spin and plunging downwards.
+One problem with relying on a separate tail is that the flow over the wing typically changes very suddenly, the plane snaps into a stall, dropping a wing sharply at the same time and, if not immediately and skilfully corrected by the remaining aileron, entering a spin and plunging downwards.
 Sometimes there is no warning and the pilot is caught unawares.
-This can be very dangerous and has at times been a major cause of death among pilots.
-The careful use of camber and washout can bring the start of the stall inboard so that the stall begins at the wing root and, as it deepens, extends progressively out along the wing.
+Another problem with the badly-placed tail is the "deep stall" in which the turbulent wing wake washes over the tail surfaces, rendering them useless.
+These effects can be very dangerous and have at times been a major cause of death among pilots.
+The careful use of camber and washout can bring the start of the stall inboard so that it begins at the wing root and, as it deepens, extends progressively out along the wing.
 Thus, there is no snap action, both ailerons remain responsive if the pilot needs them, and an inherently stable machine will be able to recover itself if the pilot lets it.
-Under this design condition, a tail is at best unnecessary and can be a liability.
+Under this design condition, a tail is at best unnecessary and can actually be a liability.
+But sadly few tailless designers ever take this very fundamental and long-known safety lesson to heart.

-The seed of the tropical Java cucumber, then known to botanists as Zanonia macrocarpa (and since re-classified as an Alsomitra), has an extraordinary and unique property.
+The seed of the tropical Java cucumber, then known to botanists as Zanonia macrocarpa (though since re-classified as Alsomitra macrocarpa), has an extraordinary and unique property.
 Twin bracts of the seed ripen and dry to form a crescent-shaped wing, with the seed providing the nose weight needed for stable flight.
 Crucially, the wing is slightly curled up at the back.
 This creates a "washout" or reduction in the angle of incidence to the outer sections.
 Because the tips curve back from the centre section, this washout provides stability in pitch.
 The seeds disperse by gliding away from the parent tree.

 German investigator Friedrich Ahlborn studied this naturally stable all-wing and recognised its potential for use in aeroplanes, publishing his study in 1897.
 It inspired many early aeronauts, especially those who recognised the need for safe and manageable flying characteristics (a view which the Wright brothers disagreed with for a long time).
 They soon realised that much the same upturning could be seen in the wings of the common pigeons and crows they saw flapping about, and the design is also variously described in period literature as the crow or pigeon type.